SNAPPING

 2)To use her practice to highlight the stories she has discovered and engage with the public to fill gaps in the representation of women and their stories within the Museum.

-You can explore Heidi's creative practice through her sketch book to the left and then get involved by joining in with some of the creative activities below.
+You can get involved by joining in with some of the creative activities below.
 You an also read about Heidi's experience of the residency below.

 We would love to see what you make in response to the project, so if you would like to share that with us please email pictures/copies to museum@uttlesford.gov.uk.